 How to Get a Second Chance

 Second Chance Apartments are willing to provide housing to individuals that have bad credit history or poor leasing records.
 Potential landlords connect with previous landlords to determine the type of tenant you are, and they are hesitant to rent to anyone that shows a history of bad rental problems.
 They view leasing to you as a risk.
-It is assumed that you won’t pay your rent to them even if you financial circumstances have improved.
 Landlords that offer Second Chance leasing are willing to take that chance, however it's going to cost.
+Implementing professional credit repair services can help mitigate this risk over time.

 Reasons for Needing Second Chance Leasing